ssc-sp/datahub-docs/AdminGuide/Demo-Script.md

 The Federal Science DataHub is a powerful platform that provides **four main objectives for scientists and researchers**.
 These objectives are as follows:

-1. **The platform offers workspaces for storage and processing**.
-With DataHub, you can securely store your data and code in one central location, and have easy access to your work wherever you go.
+1. **The platform offers workspaces for storage, data processing, and analytics**.
+This means that you can store, process, and analyze your data in a secure cloud environment.

-1. **The DataHub platform also provides access to storage**.
-This means that you can easily retrieve and modify your data from anywhere, at any time, using any approved device that has internet access.

 1. **DataHub offers a way to monitor your budget used and track on a daily and monthly basis**.
 This helps you to keep track of your expenditures and stay within your budget limits.